 Home Home

-JAPANESE WWII SAMURAI SWORD - 3
+WWII JAPANESE ARMY SAMURAI SWORD - KATANA - #3 -

 The following pictures illustrate a fine example of an older Katana blade mounted in the traditional WWII fashion.
 The blade on this sword is in pristine condition and has an overall length of approximately 28 inches.